AlexandriaDAO/core/README.md

 ## Introduction

 The Internet has come to rely almost exclusively on Big Tech services as its information aggregators.
-This tweet sums up the daily effect we feel from this:
+This tweet sums up the daily effects we feel from this:

 https://x.com/Noahpinion/status/1818776478315954200

-The Static Web1 that was supposed to unlock the worlds information became buried by the Social Web2, sending 95-99% of digital content to the ‘deep web’ where it's inaccessible through conventional means.
-Today, digital content that isn’t (1) search-engine optimized, (2) open-access, and (3) brand new, is basically forever lost.
+The Static Web1 that was supposed to unlock the worlds information became buried by the Social Web2, sending 95-99% of digital content to the ‘deep web’ where it's inaccessible through conventional means, and force feeding the rest of it to us with black-box algorithms designed for addiction.
+Today, digital content that isn’t (1) search-engine optimized, (2) open-access, ***and*** (3) brand new, is basically lost forever.

 This paradigm stems from an ownership problem.
 Search engines don’t actually own what they point to, nor social platforms what they display or cloud providers what they host.
 Yet, their survival dpends on leveraging data as their own.

 Web3 is the vision of an Internet where everything digital is owned by someone.
 This has been achieved for money, e.g., Bitcoin; and to some extent for art with NFTs, but nowhere else.

 To give true ownership to a peice of content, you basically need to keep the original fixed supply of one while being able to distribute it infinitely.
-This requires that you recreate the search, social, and hosting elements around making use of that original copy—so that’s what we’re doing.
+This requires that you recreate the Web2 search, social, and hosting building blocks for Web3—so that’s what we’re doing.

 Alexandria is a library in cypherspace with all its information owned by individuals in the network, much like Bitcoin except for generic content instead of money.
 This begins with ebooks being owned and used as NFTs, but continues with any file type (video, audio, etc.), used in a suite of Open Internet Services.

 ## Overview

 Alexandria quite literally strives to be the world's largest public library.
-At its core, anyone can come in and put a book on the shelf (or movie, song, podcast, etc.) and anyone else can come pick it up.
+At its core, anyone can come in and put a book on the shelf (or movie, image, song, podcast, etc.) and anyone else can come pick it up.

 As a Web3 library though, there are a few differences.
 Every book is guaranteed to last 'forever', and the upper limit on the number of books is infinity, so you'll likely not want to spend time in the main library, lest you never find what you're looking for.